yuriever/Yurie-Math/Kernel/Usage.md

 <!-- Hyper.wl -->

-* `#!wl hyperSeparate` - split a product into a list containing Hypergeometric2F1 factors and the rests.
+* `#!wl hyperSeparate` - split a product into Hypergeometric2F1 factors and the rests.

 * `#!wl hyperUnregularize` - convert Hypergeometric2F1Regularized to Hypergeometric2F1.